-1. Collect and review the adopted MSRs and sphere of influence (SOI) documents for the Town of Windsor.
-Additional sources may also include the County General Plan, strategic or master plans, capital improvement plans, agency budgets, financial audits, capital improvement plans, organizational charts, 2015 Urban Water Management Plan should one exist, water supply assessments for recent developments, the most recent Integrated Regional Water Management Plan should it exist, recent

-- environmental documents, State Controller's reports, Department of Finance demographic projections, 2010 Census, and other relevant documents.
-We will also make sure we have the documents necessary to address the sphere amendments and whether the subsidiary District should be dissolved. - 2.
-Communicate with the Town and other agencies to ensure all necessary data has been made available for analysis.
-This includes interviews with key staff and board members, emails or telephone conversations with key personnel.
-Consultant will also verify the information with Town of Windsor.
-The consultant may request LAFCO staff assistance with contact information for the District or other assistance as needed in accessing data. - 3.
+- 1. Collect and review the adopted MSRs and sphere of influence (SOI) documents for the City of Sonoma.
+Additional sources may also include the County General Plan, strategic or master plans, capital improvement plans, agency budgets, financial audits, capital improvement plans, organizational charts, the 2015 Urban Water Management Plan should one exist, water supply assessments for recent developments, the most recent Integrated Regional Water Management Plan should it exist, recent environmental documents, State Controller's reports, Department of Finance demographic projections, 2010 Census, and other relevant documents. - 2.
+Communicate with the City and other agencies to ensure all necessary data has been made available for analysis.
+This includes interviews with key staff, or emails or telephone conversations with key personnel.
+Consultant will also verify the information with City of Sonoma.
+The consultant may request LAFCO staff assistance with contact information for the City or other assistance as needed in accessing data. - 3.
 Analyze data and prepare preliminary findings.
 Consultant will analyze the data in the context of the seven factors of the MSR and make a preliminary assessment of determinations that the Commission may adopt. - 4.
-Analyze options for the sphere of influence for the Town of Windsor.
-The analysis will include areas the Town of Windsor has the potential to serve outside its boundaries and consider the dissolution of the subsidiary district as requested in the RFP.
+Analyze options for the sphere of influence for the City of Sonoma.